kwilkins/dnd/5e-reference-doc.md

   * A paladin wants to take a level into warlock without any prior idea of a patron.
 Does your character want to enter into a binding contract with a supernatural being?
 How did they learn this was possible?

 ### Backgrounds
-All background options from any officially published WotC books (Player’s Handbook, Sword Coast Adventure's Guide, Curse of Strahd, etc)
+All background options from any officially published WotC books (Player’s Handbook, Sword Coast Adventure's Guide, Curse of Strahd, etc).<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>

 Backgrounds are the simpliest to customize if for whatever reason the stock options don't appeal to you.